xxfoundation/elixxir-Local-Testnet/README.md

 |dev downloads|d|downloads from internal CI (see the Team Only section)|

 ### `run.sh`
 The script `run.sh` initiates the local network.
 No arguments are taken for this script.
+The script will check for successful network operation and output a message to the console.
+All network logs are outputted to `results/`.

 ### Team Only